PedroDelaRisso/learning-stuff/learning-solid/README.md

 If you're also using Bun, any mention of ``npm`` below can be replaced by ``bun``.

-# Default README below this line (I don't want to get rid of it right now)
+# Default README below this line
 ---
 ## Usage